 Many people think that acne is just something you get as a teenager and grow out of after a few years, but if you’re one of the many sufferers of adult acne, you know how false this assumption really is.
 Having acne as a teen is bad enough, but as an adult, it can cause […]

 When you search for a dermatologist, what do you look for?
-In today’s age of information at your fingertips, you can search for a dermatologist in The Woodlands just by typing a few words into your phone.
+In today’s age of information at your fingertips, you can search for a dermatologist just by typing a few words into your phone.
 The problem isn’t finding someone who’s qualified – it’s finding too many who are.
-With so many options, […]
+With so many options, you have to […]

 Most people out there have probably heard of melanoma.
 Despite its ownership of a relatively small percentage of total skin cancer occurrences, it accounts for over 75% of all skin cancer related deaths, making it by far the most deadly.
 But melanoma is only one of several types of skin cancer that, combined, account for […]

 With over 2 million new cases of skin cancer being diagnosed every year, it’s no surprise that getting checked is on a lot of people’s minds.
 Especially here in Texas, where being in the sun is just part everyday life, more and more people are thinking about having a skin cancer screening.
-The Woodlands and […]
+Residents sometimes think […]

 Congenital Nevi are very common melanocytic nevi that I encounter daily in both my The Woodlands dermatology and Conroe dermatology offices.
 Congenital Nevi are melanocytic nevi that are present at birth, thus many patients refer to them as “birthmarks.”
 They are divided into three categories depending on their size: Small Congenital Nevus, Medium Congenital Nevus, and […]